TracksApp/tracks/README.md

 searching the wiki, forum or mailing list (URLs above), and ask a question if you cannot find a solution to your problem.

 The wiki has a lot of user contributed installation HOWTOs for various webhosts, specific OS's and more.

 If you are thinking about contributing towards the development of Tracks, please read /doc/README_DEVELOPERS for general information.
 Also you can find some information on development, testing and contributing on the wiki.
+And if coding is not your thing, we welcome contributions in translations or (updates on) HOWTO's on the wiki a lot!

 While fully usable for everyday use, Tracks is still a work in progress.
 Make sure that you take sensible precautions and back up all your data frequently,